biancamika/digital-garden-template/_notes/5. Creation/Level Up.md

 As the ultimate virtual space, the ideal Metaverse would be the perfect environment for embedding education.
 Its immersive nature enables learning by doing.
 Platform-native encounters shorten the feedback loop from theory to practice, which helps people deeply internalize their learnings.
 This is characteristic of an enabling environment; reading about anatomy can't compare to [doing virtual surgery](https://aithority.com/technology/blockchain/immersivetouch-metaverse-set-to-revolutionize-vr-based-surgeries-in-india/).
 The Metaverse would also help make education more accessible.
 Knowledge and information have often been gatekept by platforms and institutions.
 To tackle this problem, embedded education aims to redistribute and embed these into our everyday experience.
 We're already familiar with the Internet, thinking of it as a place; why not see it as one big university too?
 An open metaverse could be the new school campus.

-If Web3 enables people to own their education, the Metaverse encourages them to deeply engage with it.
+To summarize: if Web3 enables people to own their education, the Metaverse encourages them to deeply engage with it.
 It does this by freeing people from Web3's complexity and connecting them with like-minded learners.

+#### We're ready for this future
+Modern youth are already primed for this future; being immersed in digital worlds helps us transition to virtual systems like Web3.
+[Founder Brian Cho](https://twitter.com/brianjcho/status/1459176570174672897) discusses their advantages:
+- (Value) creation/contribution:
+- Community:
+- Culture:

 Currently, it's difficult to see the potential these technologies hold because most mainstream use cases seem frivolous: from collecting expensive animal JPEGs to playing in clunky 3D worlds.
 However, [the next big thing in technology often looks like a toy](https://www.youtube.com/watch?v=dp2gbWsPFgY).
 This was the case with the Internet.
 It was initially dismissed by others; but after improving over time (i.e. lower cost, better UX), it was able to achieve widespread adoption to the point that it entrenches our daily lives.
 I believe a Web3-powered Metaverse is on this same path.
 But we still need to ensure that it's on the right track.

 ### What does this game look like?
 (Tentative)